Designing internal navigation solutions for employees and visitors at Ford.

 Our first MVP (Minimum Viable Product) version of the app was released to selected Ford employees in a few buildings right before our company trade show demo.

-We continued to make data-informed decisions from the qualitative and quantitative feedback we received from our users.
-The app evolved over the course of a year as we iterated and designed new features.
-Ford Spot was one of the primary catalysts for future investments in internal navigation solutions at Ford as multiple product teams were spawned after its release.
+We continued to make data-informed decisions from the qualitative and quantitative feedback we received from our employees.
+Ford Spot was one of the primary catalysts for future investments in workplace experience solutions at Ford as multiple product teams were spawned after its release.
+Ford Spot helped us uncover true user pain points around campus navigation as well as other workplace experience needs.
 I am extremely grateful to have worked on a product like this.
-The lessons I learned from Designing Ford Spot catapulted my design abilities to the next level.